CristinaGurriaran/technical-tests/empa-challenge/README.md

 - Ensuring that both Yearly Repetition checkboxes are automatically deselected after form submission.

-- Enhancing the clock visualization within the date-time picker.

 - Implementing an alert notification to inform users of submission restrictions in cases of omitted date and time selections.

+- Enhancing analog clock display of Material UI's Date Time Picker component.

 ## ✨ Additional Information: